xlcnd/isbntools/README.rst

 .. code-block:: bash

-    $ isbn_stdin_validate "words from title and author name"
+    $ isbn_from_words "words from title and author name"

 a *fuzzy* script that returns the *most probable* ISBN from a set of words!
 You could verify the result with ``isbn_meta``.